 2. Breakdown Express. – Best for ease of use.

-Breakdown Express is another great resource that a lot of my actor friends are familiar with, making it a go-to resource for casting your next film.
+Breakdown Express is another great resource that many of my actor friends are familiar with, making it a go-to resource for casting your next film.

 Breakdowns include everything from the project name and type to the audition, callback, and shooting dates.
-You should also include the rate of pay and any additional details regarding the specific roles.
+You should also have the pay rate and additional details regarding the specific roles.

 These breakdowns are then posted to the actor-facing platform called Actor’s Access, where the actors (or their reps) can submit themselves for projects using their Actor’s Access profile, which has their reels, headshots, and résumés attached.